Beginning this summer, most college students and anyone 18 and younger can ride Riverside Transit Agency buses for free all year long*.

 COLLEGE STUDENTS: When you register for classes, be sure to provide your mobile phone number.
 Then one week before classes start, you’ll receive a text message or email with instructions on downloading your free mobile pass.
 After that, simply validate your mobile pass whenever you board and enjoy the ride.
 Student ID cards will no longer be accepted.
 Participating schools include Cal Baptist University, La Sierra University, Moreno Valley College, Mt.
 San Jacinto College, Norco College, Riverside City College and UC Riverside.

-YOUTH: To ride for free, simply show a valid school ID from the current school year, an RTA Youth ID card, a California driver’s license or any state-issued ID showing the rider is under 18.
+YOUTH: To ride for free, simply show a valid school ID from the current school year, an RTA Youth ID card, a California driver’s license or any state-issued ID showing the rider is 18 or younger.

 For schedule and route information, click here or contact RTA's Customer Information Center at (951) 565-5002.